• Formulas

 • Hit Ok to place the button on the worksheet.

-2. Assign Your Macro To the Command Button.
+2. Assign Your Macro to the Excel Command Button.

 You can do this now at this point or you can hit cancel and assign a macro at a later time.

-• To assign the Macro at the time of button creation then click on the name of the macro in the dialog box and hit Ok.
+• To assign the Macro at the time of button creation, click on the name of the macro in the dialog box and hit Ok.
 Your macro will be assigned.

 • To assign the macro at a later time right click on your button – hit Assign Macro

-• Select the name of your macro from the Dilaog Box and in the drop down box select where to save your macro, you have the choice of All Open Workbooks; This Workbook or your Personal Macro Workbook if available- for more information on you Personal Macro Workbook you can check out my blog post here.
+• Select the name of your macro from the Dilaog Box.
+In the drop down box select where to save your macro, you have the choice of All Open Workbooks; This Workbook or your Personal Macro Workbook if available- for more information on you Personal Macro Workbook you can check out my blog post here.

 • My example macro simply sets the content of cells A1:D10 as bold.